CormacRoss/Binance-HDB-Builder/README.md

 # Binance HDB Builder

 Binance HDB builder allows users to build a crypto currency KDB database in just a few minutes.
-The script can be used to collect the full history for any crypto currency pair traded on Binance using the ccxt library.
+The script can be used to collect the full price history of any crypto currency pair traded on Binance using the ccxt library.

 This work was inspired by [Backtest Rookies.](https://backtest-rookies.com/2018/03/08/download-cryptocurrency-data-with-ccxt/)